JYU-IBA/potku/README.md

 $ cd potku
 ````

-Install and activate the virtual environment with Pipenv:
+Install and activate the virtual environment in `potku/` root directory with Pipenv:

 ````
 $ pipenv install